dair-iitd/OpenIE-standalone/README.md

 ## Buiding

-First, download the standalone jar for BONIE from [here](https://github.com/dair-iitd/OpenIE-standalone/releases/download/v5.0/BONIE.jar) or [here](https://drive.google.com/file/d/0B-5EkZMOlIt2V0JLVmlvd2xPc3c/view?usp=sharing) and place it inside a `lib` folder(create the `lib` folder parallel to the `src` folder).
+First, download the standalone jar for BONIE from [here](https://github.com/dair-iitd/OpenIE-standalone/releases/download/v5.0/BONIE.jar) and place it inside a `lib` folder(create the `lib` folder parallel to the `src` folder).

-Also, download the standalone jar for Conjunctive Sentences work from [here](https://drive.google.com/file/d/0B-5EkZMOlIt2TkIxeFpyR05HTnc/view?usp=sharing) and place it inside the `lib` folder.
+Also, download the standalone jar for Conjunctive Sentences work from [here](https://github.com/dair-iitd/OpenIE-standalone/releases/download/v5.0/ListExtractor.jar) and place it inside the `lib` folder.

 Extractions from Conjunctive Sentences uses Berkeley Language Model.
 Download the Language Model file from [here](https://drive.google.com/file/d/0B-5EkZMOlIt2cFdjYUJZdGxSREU/view?usp=sharing) and place it inside a data folder(create the `data` folder parallel to the `src` folder)